Kardbord/generate-cmake/README.md

 # generate-cmake
 Bash script to generate a CMakeLists.txt file.
+If a CMakeLists.txt file already exists in the working directory, it will be overwritten.

 1. Takes up to two arguments:
     * `$1` : name of the project